Boost the visibility of your points of sale with local ads

 There are basic indicators:

-• Impressions: indicates the number of times we appear on a page for a specific keyword.
+• Impressions: indicates the number of times the ad appears on a page for a specific keyword.

 • Clicks: indicates the number of times the ad was clicked.